The Keeper: The System's Heartbeat

 We've followed a whole trade end to end and seen how the money works.
 Now we open Part 4 with the machinery that keeps all of it running - starting with the quiet robot that never sleeps.

-Back in Part 1 we met three off-chain helpers: the Oracle that tells the price, the Market Maker that quotes and hedges, and the Keeper - the heartbeat.
+Back in Part 1 we met the off-chain helpers: the Oracle that signs the price, the market makers' quoters, and the Keeper - the heartbeat.
 This chapter is the Keeper's.
-Its job sounds dull and is absolutely essential: it keeps the prices on the chain fresh, so that nobody's trade ever stalls on a stale number.
+Its job sounds dull and is absolutely essential: it keeps the prices on the chain fresh, so that nobody's trade ever settles against a stale number.

 Why fresh prices are a problem at all

 Here's the thing about a blockchain: it doesn't go fetch anything.
 It only knows what someone has recently written into it.
-The Oracle agrees on a real-world price and signs it, but that signed price doesn't magically appear on the chain - somebody has to actually submit it.
+The Oracle signs a real-world price, but that signed price doesn't magically appear onchain - somebody has to submit it, and somebody has to tell the protocol to re-read it.

 What the Keeper actually does

-The Keeper runs a simple loop, over and over, on a short timer (about once a minute).
-Each pass does three things in order:
+The Keeper runs a simple loop, over and over, on a short timer.
+Each pass:

 3. PULL collateral marks ──► "re-value each vault's backing"